Manitoba Development Centre Class Action

 or by email to [email protected].
 You may also call the toll-free number 1-844-306-0263.

-You may also seek legal advice from Class Counsel concerning the proposed settlement and your claim at no cost to you.
+You may also seek legal advice from Class Counsel concerning the settlement and your claim at no cost to you.
 You can send your questions to Koskie Minsky by email at [email protected].
 You may also call the toll-free number 1-800-286-2266.